Are the 12 Days of Dionysus the Ancient Greek Origins of Christmas?

 Persephone

-Diodorus of Sicily (first century BC), an ancient Greek historian, who thought there may have been two gods named Dionysus, would have us believe he was the offspring of Zeus; king of all Greek gods and Persephone; queen of queen of the underworld, who also happened to be the daughter of Zeus.
+Diodorus, first century B.C.
+Greek historian, thought there may have been two gods named Dionysus and would have us believe he was the offspring of Zeus, king of all Greek gods and Persephone; queen of the underworld, who also happened to be the daughter of Zeus.

-This ties in with later versions of the same Dionysus (but named as Zagreus). who was worshiped by Orphics and was torn apart by the Titans, only to be reborn, which is told by Gaius Julius Hyginus (64 BC – AD 17), a Latin author and Nonnus of Panopolis, (fifth century AD) a Greek epic poet of the Roman era.
+This ties in with later versions of the same Dionysus (but named as Zagreus). who was worshiped by the Orphics and torn apart by the Titans only to be reborn, which is told by Latin author Hyginus (64 BC – AD 17) and Greek epic poet of Panopolis, (fifth century AD).

 The myth of the ripping apart of Dionysus by the Titans, instigated by Hera, the jealous wife of Zeus, was mentioned as early as the fourth century BC by Plato in his work; Phaedo.